-Will Elon Musk disrupt government, enrich himself by it, or both?
+Elon Musk helped Trump win.
+How much influence will he wield now?

 Why We Wrote This

 The richest person in the world is taking aim at the federal bureaucracy, looking to cut waste and reduce regulations.
-Will Musk bring real change or just a slew of conflicts of interest?
+Will Elon Musk bring real change or just a slew of conflicts of interest?

 Now, Mr. Trump is tapping Mr. Musk to take a sledgehammer to the federal bureaucracy.
 On Tuesday evening, the president-elect announced that the entrepreneur, along with former presidential candidate Vivek Ramaswamy, would lead a new Department of Government Efficiency, driving “large-scale structural reform” from “outside of Government.”

-It’s a role Mr. Musk seems eager to take on, even as his influence stirs question about conflict of interest.
+It’s a role Mr. Musk seems eager to take on, even as his influence stirs questions about conflicts of interest.
 Among other things, by some reports he has proposed that Mr. Trump appoint SpaceX executives to the Department of Defense.

-In his election-night victory speech at Mar-a-Largo, President-elect Donald Trump heaped praise on a supporter he called a “super genius” and a “special guy.”
+In his election night victory speech at Mar-a-Lago, President-elect Donald Trump heaped praise on a supporter he called a “super genius” and a “special guy.”

 “We have a new star,” Mr. Trump announced.
 “Elon.”